christianvoigt/argdown/docs/syntax/README.md

 Arguments are the second basic block elements of Argdown.
 What is the conceptual difference between an argument and a statement?

-With a statement something is claimed to be true.
+Somebody who makes a statement claims that something is true.
 If you do not know anything about it, this claim alone will not help you much in deciding if you should accept it or not.
-With an argument it is shown (by logical inference) that if you already accept some other statements (the premises) you should also accept (and believe) the statement in question (the conclusion).
-So while a statement is structurally simple, an argument always has to consist of at least elements: one (or more) premises, a conclusion and an inference from the premises to the conclusion.
+Somebody who makes an argument for a claim, tries to show (by logical inference) that if you already accept some other statements (the premises) you should also accept (and believe) the statement in question (the conclusion).

+So while a statement is structurally simple, an argument always has to consist of at least three elements:

+* one (or more) premises,
+* a conclusion and
+* an inference from the premises to the conclusion.

-This internal structure is called a "premise-conclusion-structure" (pcs) and we will see in this section how you can define it in Argdown.
-The act of defining an argument's pcs is called "logical reconstruction".
+This internal structure is called a __premise-conclusion-structure__ (pcs) and we will see in this section how you can define it in Argdown.
+The act of defining an argument's pcs is called __logical reconstruction__.
 An argument for which we have defined its pcs is "reconstructed".
-If we have not done so yet the argument is still "unreconstructed".
+If we have not done so yet, the argument is still "unreconstructed".

-Argdown also supports reconstructing "complex" arguments: A complex argument consists of a sequence of "inferential steps" from premises to conclusions in which each conclusion is used together with new premises to derive the next conclusion.
-The last conclusion of such a complex argument is called the "main conclusion", the others are called "preliminary conclusions".
-In contrast a simple argument only contains one inferential step.
+Argdown also supports reconstructing more __complex arguments__: A complex argument consists of a sequence of "inferential steps" from premises to conclusions in which each conclusion is used together with new premises to derive the next conclusion.
+The last conclusion of such a complex argument is called the __main conclusion__, the others are called __preliminary conclusions__.
+In contrast, a simple argument only contains one inferential step.

 :::tip
 A complex argument is logically equivalent to a series of simple arguments that are connected by support relations.
 In some cases it may be better to hide the complexity within a complex argument to simplify the argument map.
 In others it may be better to show the internal workings between the inferential steps in the argument map.
 This is a question of complexity managment and which style you choose is up to you.